Revisional Surgery

 Why Mass General?

-Mass General is consistently ranked as a top hospital in the nation by U.S. News & World Report.
+Mass General is consistently recognized as a top hospital in the nation by U.S. News & World Report.
 As part of the Mass General Digestive Healthcare Center, the Mass General Weight Center is unique for its expert, multidisciplinary approach to revisional surgery.

 Surgeon experience is one of the most important factors in patient outcomes.
 Mass General Weight Center surgeons collectively have the most experience with revisional surgery of any group in the Boston area.
 Our surgeons are leaders in laparoscopic, minimally invasive revisions, seeing successful outcomes even in patients whose prior surgical procedures were performed through large, open incisions.